19 Things You Didn’t Know About Camilla, Queen Consort of the United Kingdom

 Her engagement ring has historical significance

-She has many titles
+She had many titles before queen consort

 She loves dogs